IntegrCiTy/zerobnl/docs/docu.md

 - <a name="Dockerfile"></a> **Dockerfile**:

   Docker can build images automatically by reading the instructions from a Dockerfile.
 A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
 You can refer to the Dockerfile [best practices](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) for a tip-oriented guide and use this [file](https://github.com/IntegrCiTy/zerobnl/blob/master/Dockerfiles/Dockerfile) as template.

 - <a name="Wrapper"></a> **Wrapper**:

-TODO: def.
-Wrapper
+  A wrapper function is a subroutine whose main purpose is to call another subroutine or a system call with little or no additional computational overhead.
+Wrapper functions are used to make writing computer programs easier by abstracting away the details of a subroutine's underlying implementation.
+In the case of ZerOBNL wrappers are used to interface between the co-simulation master and the simulators.

 - <a name="CoSimGraph"></a> **Co-Simulation Graph**:

-TODO: def.
-Co-Simulation Graph

-TODO: add example image
+  The connection between the inputs and outputs of the individual nodes in a co-simulation can be represented in a co-simulation graph.
+Each node of the graph represents a co-simulation nodes, and each edge of the node represents a connection between an input and an output variable.

 [Home](./index.md)